 You've been in San Francisco a long long time.
 What neighborhood are you in now?

 I currently live in the Mission, and I've lived in lots of different areas.
 I surf over in Sunset at Ocean Beach.
 I've got all kinds of spots.
 Once we're done with this conversation, I just know I'm going to remember something I forgot, and it's going to drive me crazy.
 But let's just take a trip through the Mission.
 If you start up in Dolores Park, in the southwest corner, they put in some new benches recently, and it's like, you know—Rachel Maddow said it's the best view in the world.
 I go running up there.
 It's right by my house, and I'm there every morning.
-It's the kind of place you go to to take stock of things.
-If you've got kids, it's got great kid's park.
+It's the kind of place you go to take stock of things.
+If you've got kids, it's got a great kids' park.
 Also a great park to bring a dog.
 I'm getting a new puppy and can't wait to bring my puppy up there.

 How long have you been in the Mission this go around?